 Instant Awesome, Just Add Dragons: Used by Oda Nobunaga no less!
 A few other characters, including Oichi, are also capable of effective links with Dragon-types, but none quite as notable as Nobunaga.
 Except, perhaps, for Hideyoshi and Tadakatsu, who can link with Reshiram and Dialga, respectively.

-When Nene organizes a ninja battle between herself, Hanzo, and other ninja warriors, she insists that they should only use the Poison, Dark, and Ghost types ("like a good ninja should!"), but notes that their contest really needs a fourth type to even the field ... so she randomly tosses Dragon in to the mix.
+When Nene organizes a ninja battle between herself, Hanzo, Kotaro and Kunoichi, she insists that they should only use the Poison, Dark, and Ghost types ("like a good ninja should!"), but notes that their contest really needs a fourth type to even the field ... so she randomly tosses Dragon in to the mix.
+This backfires, considering she's the only one who doesn't start with an unevolved Dragon-type in her army.

 Interface Spoiler: Averted.
 There are 199 Pokémon on the Pokédex-esque list at the start of the game.
 Encountered legendaries raise that number to a maximum of 211.